Dimitris Papaspyropoulos: Compilations and music production

 Between 1999 and 2014, Papaspyropoulos curated twelve compilation albums, several of which became bestsellers.

 His compilations have been described in music press coverage as a reflection of personal and collective emotional states.

 Original music and remixes

 Releasing music under the name Last Chance, Papaspyropoulos has collaborated with vocalists including Craig Walker, Antony Reynolds, Liam McKahey, Jessica Bell, Dioni, and others.
 His remix of Peter Gabriel's "Games Without Frontiers" was selected by Real World Studios among the top five in a global competition in 2010.

 He has also remixed songs by Archive, Keep Shelly in Athens, Kid Moxie, Slovo, and numerous Greek artists.

 Theater and other work

-In 2010, he composed and curated the music for Jean Anouilh's Medea, staged at Altera Pars Theater in Athens.
+In 2010, he was the music supervisor for Jean Anouilh's Medea, staged at Altera Pars Theater in Athens.